 Washington / Foster MBA Recommendation Questions

 The Michael G. Foster School of Business of the University of Washington MBA application requires at least two letters of recommendation, however, applicants may submit three.
 Preferably, recommenders should be professional contacts rather than academic or personal.
 Your recommenders will be asked to write about your strengths, discuss areas where you could improve, discuss your leadership abilities, interpersonal skills, motivation and initiative, and comment on your accomplishments, managerial potential, and other personal qualities.
-The Foster MBA recommendation questions for the 2025-2026 application cycle can be seen below.
+The Foster MBA recommendation questions for the 2026-2027 application are below.

 How long have you known the applicant?